 Looking for Welsh language guidance?
 You can download the Welsh language Fund Guidance and FAQs from the Wales Arts International website in Welsh and in English.

 Creative Scotland is committed to offering clear and accessible application processes and programmes that are open to everyone.
 We have a number of ways we can support you to make your application.
-Find out more about how in the guidance.
+Find out more in the guidance.